-Beginning in 2016, students continuously enrolled for at least two consecutive years will show academic growth and improvement.
-The growth and improvement will be measured as described for each assessment method.
+Beginning in 2017, students continuously enrolled for at least two consecutive years will show academic growth and improvement.
+The growth and improvement will be measured as described for each assessment method:

-- 1. The State identifies benchmarks each year to measure the proficiency level of all students.
-The required percentage of AHCS students will meet or exceed these benchmarks in all required subjects as measured by the Smarter Balance Assessment Consortium (SBAC). - 2.
-Because of the rigor of the program, AHCS will be successful in meeting this standard when seventy-five percent (75%) of students achieve satisfactory or above in core subjects on end-of-course academic progress reports as measured by teacher-developed classroom assessment tools, such as, but not limited to: culminating portfolios, assignments, quizzes and tests.
-If a student does not meet the goal for two consecutive semesters, the Principal will conduct a meeting in which the student, his/her teacher(s), applicable staff as may be required, and parent(s)/guardian(s) will work together to outline a plan of action, including a timeline for review and successful progress toward goals, for the student.
+- 1. K-3 students will receive a score of proficient or better as measured by the Idaho Reading Indicator at the total percentage level of State Goal or above. - 2.
+Students will receive a score of proficient or above in all required subjects as measured by the Smarter Balance Assessment Consortium (SBAC) at the total percentage level of State Goal or above. - 3.
+Seventy-five percent (75%) of students will achieve satisfactory or above in core subjects on end-of-course academic progress reports as measured by teacher developed classroom assessment tools, such as, but not limited to culminating portfolios, assignments, quizzes and tests.
 Specific teaching techniques to raise student achievement will be an ongoing development starting the first day of school.
 When AHCS is fully staffed, every teacher will meet with his/her colleagues in the grade below and the grade above to align expectations.
 Established standards will be reviewed and aligned with the curriculum to ensure teachers are preparing students for success at the next grade level, i.e., kindergarten teaches to first grade and above, first grade teaches to second grade and above, etc. Staff will also review student accomplishment records to direct their teaching efforts most effectively.